 The Software Operation Overview shown in Figure 54, p.
-59 is a diagram of the five possible software states.
+62 is a diagram of the five possible software states.
 This diagram can be though of as a state chart, with the arrows and arrow text depicting the transitions between states.

 Figure 54.
-Software operation overviewFigure 54
+Software operation overview

-- The text in the circles is the visible top level operating modes that are displayed on TracerTM AdaptiView. - The shading of each software state circle corresponds to the shading on the time lines that show the state the chiller is in.
+- The text in the circles is the visible top level operating mode displayed on Tracer[®] AdaptiView. - The shading of each software state circle corresponds to the shading on the time lines that show the state the chiller is in.